Americas

 New York/Newark: The port is at full capacity due to construction work on the port authority's ramp expansion project.
 Exports of POV continue to be restricted.
 However, when these restrictions are lifted, capacity issues are expected to worsen.

-Tacoma: The port is currently experiencing vessel congestion due to a significant increase in the influx of newly manufactured cars from Asia.
-Additionally, there is a shortage of railcars, which is further impacting our operations.
-As a result, we anticipate delays ranging from 1 to 21 days for certain vessels.
+Tacoma: The port is currently experiencing vessel congestion due to high volume of manufactured cars from Asia, but this is steadily easing in some cases.
+There continues to be a shortage of railcars, which is further impacting our operations.
+As a result, we anticipate delays ranging from 1 to 14 days for certain vessels.

-Port Hueneme: The port is facing congestion, which has raised the risk of delays.
-Vessels carrying OEM vehicles from Asia in particular are experiencing extended wait times, with delays potentially reaching up to seven days.
+Port Hueneme: The port is experiencing congestion, which has raised the risk of delays.
+Vessels carrying OEM vehicles from Asia, in particular, are experiencing extended wait times, with delays potentially reaching up to seven days.

-San Diego: High risk of vessel bunching-related delays up to 14 days.
+San Diego: Moderate risk of vessel bunching-related delays up to 7 days+.

 Mexico: The increase in car volume has caused congestion and delays in docking at the port of Lazaro.